 The EEs were developed based on the organizing structure suggested by the Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas (National Research Council, 2012) and the Next Generation Science Standards (2013; NGSS).
 Guided by extensive input from experts and practitioners, the DLM EEs for science were developed in four iterations from July to December 2014.
-This chapter describes the first phase of the development process.
+This chapter describes the development process.
 Pilot and field tests were designed to collect data on this content in 2015-2016 (discussed in Chapter III), and the first operational administration occurred during the spring of 2016.
-As discussed in Chapter I, additional work on the EEs is expected to occur after the development of a research-based learning map model.
-This model will inform future decisions about the content and organization of the EEs and associated linkage levels.

-The 2015-2016 alternate assessments for science were based on the version of the EEs for science developed from the Framework and the NGSS during Phase one of the two-phase project.
-This approach addressed member states' need for the immediate creation of an end-of-year assessment in elementary, middle, and high school grade bands, as well as an end-of-course assessment in high school biology.
+The 2015-2016 alternate assessments for science were based on the EEs for science developed from the Framework and the NGSS in elementary, middle, and high school grade bands, as well as an end-of-course assessment in high school biology.